 We have not included in our earnings guidance the impact of unrealized gains and losses on fuel derivatives because these unrealized amounts involve a significant amount of uncertainty, and we do not believe they are an indication of our future earnings performance.
 Accordingly, our earnings guidance is presented on a non-GAAP basis only.
-As a result, we did not present a reconciliation between forecasted non-GAAP diluted earnings per share guidance, since we do not believe that the reconciliation information would be meaningful.
+As a result, we did not present a reconciliation between forecasted non-GAAP diluted earnings per share guidance and forecasted U.S. GAAP diluted earnings per share guidance, since we do not believe that the reconciliation information would be meaningful.